PawelAdamski/HttpClientMock/README.md

 # HttpClientMock

 HttpClientMock is a library for mocking [Apache HttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/httpclient/apidocs/index.html).
-It has an intuitive API for defining client behaviour and verifing number of made requests.
+It has an intuitive API for defining client behaviour and verifying number of made requests.
+It works with HttpClient 4.X and 5.X.

 * [Installation](#installation)
 * [Usage](#usage)